Topener/staballoy/README.md

 # Staballoy
-Reactive UI improvement for Titanium with event handling
+Reactive UI framework for Titanium Alloy with event handling Edit

 Why the name staballoy?
 Well.. to quote wikipedia